r4ds/bookclub-dsieur/README.md

 We are working together to read [Data Science in Education Using R](https://datascienceineducation.com/) by Ryan A. Estrellado, Emily A. Bovee, Jesse Mostipak, Joshua M. Rosenberg, and Isabella C. Velásquez.
 Join the #book_club-ds_in_education_using_r channel on the [R4DS Slack](https://r4ds.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.github.io/bookclub-dsieur/).
+As we read, we are producing notes about the book and [saving them in this bookdown](https://r4ds.github.io/bookclub-dsieur/).

 ## Meeting Schedule